17 Jun Do You Really Need to Brush Your Teeth Twice a Day?

 If you are concerned that you are not practicing proper tooth brushing technique, call your local dentist!
 They will be able to observe your brushing technique in person and offer you suggestions on how to improve it.

 How often should I go to the dentist?
 It is important to visit the dentist twice a year, or every six months.
 During your bi-annual visit, your dentist will clean your teeth as well as examine them thoroughly.
-Avoiding the dentist will result in eventual tooth decay, gum disease, and even undetected oral cancers!
+Avoiding the dentist will result in eventual tooth decay, gum disease, and even undetected oral concerns!
 It is important to take proper care of both your teeth and gums.

 Is flossing actually important?
 Yes!
 It is important to floss your teeth once each day.
 Dentists recommend doing so either before or after brushing your teeth each evening.
 Flossing is an important part of practicing oral hygiene as it is the best way to remove food debris that is stuck between your teeth.
 There are alternatives for individuals that are not able to floss due to a medical or dental condition.
 Your dentist will be able to advise you as to the method that is best for your situation.